yonoteam/CPSVerification/README.md

 # Hybrid Systems Verification
-A repository for Isabelle modules to implement verification of Hybrid Systems, a model for Cyber-Physical Systems.
+A repository for Isabelle modules to implement verification of hybrid programs, a model for Cyber-Physical Systems.

-As of mid 2019, there are various different formalizations of similar results.
-The differences depend on the codification of systems of Ordinary Differential Equations and on the implementation of the semantics.
-Generally, the implementations are:
+As of late 2019, the modularity of the approach provides various formalizations of similar results.
+The differences reside on the codification of systems of Ordinary Differential Equations, on the algebra chosen for verification, and on the implementation of the semantics.
+The implementations are:
+* Spartan version with predicate transformers and a vector representation of the hybrid store. (our most powerful and lightweight version in HybridVerifVecs).
+* Semantics of predicate transformers and Kleisli arrows (in HybridVerifVecs/PredTransf)
+* Modal Kleene Algebra approach with both, relational and state transformer semantics (in HybridVerifVecs/MKA)
+* Hoare logic and refinement calculus in Kleene Algebra with Tests semantics with both, relational and state transformer semantics (in HybridVerifVecs/KAT)
-* Relational semantics with list representation (in folder HybridVerifLists).
+* Relational semantics in MKA with a list representation of systems of ODEs (in folder HybridVerifLists).
 * Relational semantics with vector codification (in folder HybridVerifVecs/rels).
 * Nondeterministic functions semantics with vector representation (in folder HybridVerifVecs/nd_funs).
 * Semantics using generalized functions with a vector codification (in folder HybridVerifVecs/funcsets).